The European Union is changing its data protection regulation.

 Whether we made the mistake or someone else made it, we are required to help you correct the information within 30 days.
 If we can’t make a correction in that timeframe, we will ask you for extra time.
 We also might need to talk to others in order to process your request.
 The most efficient way for you to make a correction request is to ask the organisation which made the mistake.

 Whether we’re able to correct the information or not, we’ll let you know within five business days of deciding to do this.
 If we can’t we will provide reasons.
 We’ll also let the relevant third parties know as well as any others you tell us about.
 If there are any instances where we can’t do this, then we’ll let you know in writing.
-If you have any concerns, you can access the Financial Ombudsman Service or make a complaint to the Australian Information Commissioner or the relevant data protection authority such as the Office of the UK Information Commissioner.
+If you have any concerns, you can access the Australian Financial Complaints Authority or make a complaint to the relevant data protection authority such as the Office of the UK Information Commissioner.

 You also have in certain circumstances the right to request that the further processing of your information is restricted or to object to its processing and the right to data portability (to receive and have transferred the information you provided).
 If we refuse any request you make in relation to this right, we will write to you to explain why and how you can make a complaint about our decision.

 You can let us know at any time if you no longer wish to receivedirect marketing updates from the Group.
 We will process your request as soonas practicable.
 Where you have subscribed to something specific (like to hearfrom one of our sponsored organisations) then these subscriptions will bemanaged separately.